 Are you responsible for unauthorized credit card charges?

 You are almost never responsible for unauthorized credit card charges.
-Make sure you notify the bank about these charges within 60 days of them showing up in your billing statement.
+However, you should notify the bank about these charges within 60 days of them appearing on your billing statement.

 How do credit card companies investigate fraud?

-Credit card companies assess the transactions and gather information after receiving a report.
-They then reach a conclusion about who is responsible.
+After receiving a report, credit card companies assess the transactions and gather information.
+They then reach a conclusion, determining who is responsible.
+This process is outlined in the terms for the credit card account.